 Overnight everything came to a standstill.
 Events, exhibitions and workshops were cancelled or postponed and graphic design work dried up.
 I had to adapt quickly.
 After taking a Design Trust course to learn how to teach online, I launched my first online linocut course in July 2020, followed by my multi-block linocut course in May 2021.

-My next leap of faith has been to stop doing graphic design.
-I now make my living purely as a professional printmaker.
+My next leap of faith has been to make my living purely as a professional printmaker.

 Read the full story in these two blogs:

 My creative journey as an artist and designer - the story so far

 Linocut illustrations for the National Trust’s Sutton Hoo and book publishers.